sdwill/circleshade/README.md

 ```

 # Known issues
-- If the requested disk exceeds the boundaries of the computational array, the algorithm will fail
+- If the requested aperture exceeds the boundaries of the computational array, the algorithm will fail
-  due to an out of bounds error
+  due to an out of bounds error.
+If this happens, simply define an array large enough to contain the aperture and crop the result to the desired dimensions.